tedneward/Research/content/reading/software/index.md

 summary=A collection of reading about software.
 ~~~~~~

-May need to break this out further as I collect links.

 [Competitive Programmer's Handbook](https://cses.fi/book/book.pdf) (Not sure where else this belongs.)

 Using RFCs internally for decision-making: